John 11:21

 Martha therefore said unto Jesus, Lord, if thou hadst been here, my brother had not died.

-Then Martha said to Jesus, Lord, if you had been here my brother would not be dead.
+And Martha said to Yeshua, “My Lord, if you had been here, my brother would not have died.”

 Douay-Rheims Bible